json-api/json-api/_profiles/drupal/resource-versioning/index.md

 If a server is able to process the version argument but an appropriate version cannot be located, the server **MUST** respond with a `404 Not Found`.

-If a server knows a version argument to be invalid for the requested version negotiation mechanism, it **MUST** respond with a `400 Bad Request`.

-If the server cannot establish a version argument to be invalid for the requested version negotiation mechanism, it **MUST** respond with a `501 Not Implemented`.

 # Version Negotiators

 ## ID-Based Version Negotiator